Elun4705/2020IBCPIDProject/README.md

 # 2020IBCPIDProject
-This is my individaul project in which I will create a musical RPG in which the character will move around and fight along to music and different damage depending on beats.
+This is my individual project in which I will create a musical RPG in which the character will move around and fight along to music and different damage depending on beats.